 Rio is the only world-class city with a living rainforest within its city limits.
 The Tijuca National Park encompasses a vast area from the mountains to the tropical Atlantic Ocean.

 Rio’s Urban landscape is no less inspiring, and UNESCO has taken notice ahead of its 2012 proclamation.
-It cites Rio’s historic role as a capital of Brazil and a capital of a European Empire.
+It cites Rio’s historic role as the capital of Brazil and also the capital of a European Empire.
 It notes the city’s diversity and its richly unique culture of outdoor living design and spaces.